Illy-hans/Quizzordy-backend/README.md

 ## Quizzordy: A Typescript & Node quiz app api

 Welcome to Quizzordy(definitely not named after my favourite quiz show).
-The back-end api server is built and the front-end is in development.
+The back-end api server can be accessed here and the front-end is in development.

 ### Tech Stack
 - Typescript